Zamitello Palace

-The Zamittello Palace, also known as Castello Zamittello (Kastel Zamittellu) or Zamittello Tower, (Note: Sometimes also spelt Zamitello or Zamittello) is a 19th-century Victorian countryside folly on the outskirts of Mġarr.
+The Zamittello Palace, also known as Castello Zamittello (Kastel Zamittellu) or Zamittello Tower, (Note: Sometimes also spelt Zamitello or Zamittello) is a 19th-century Victorian countryside folly on the outskirts of Mġarr in Malta.
+It was built by Sir Giuseppe Nicola Zamitt.
 It is open to public for events like weddings and celebrations.

-It was built by Sir Giuseppe Nicola Zamitt.
+This edifice must not be confused with the Palazzo Zammitello, designed by architect Edward Said and located in the city of Valletta.

 History

 The building was built by the Sir Giuseppe Nicola Zamitt in the early nineteenth century as a countryside folly in the limits of Mġarr in Malta, although commercial sources claim that it dates back to 1675.

 The last resident, Count Francis Sant Cassia was a cousin of the owner Count Francis Manduca and was murdered just outside the premises on 27 October 1988.
-The case has not been solved.
+The case has not been solved, though a government employee was arraigned for the shooting in 2006 but was still waiting for his trial by 2023.